 It something super simple like the time you’re trying to connect?
 Avoid daytimes and particularly the school run, provide creche facilities, or reimbursement for childcare.
 For in person meetings, make sure parking is good and preferably free, or provide a permit in advance, and check there are good public transport links.

 Are you offering expenses or any incentive for people to give you their time and effort?
-NIHR have some useful info on payment and recognition for public involvement, including suggested rates of reimbursement.
+If not, why not?
+Are YOU working for free? have a look at the helpful NIHR guidance on public involvement, including suggested rates of reimbursement:

 offer payment at a level that is commensurate with the nature and demands of the activity and is fair when compared to other members of the research team, to acknowledge the value placed on public involvement